ISCPIF/python-gargantext/INSTALL.md

     $ make dev

 If everything is going well, you now have a clean virtualenv with every packages you need to run Gargantext.
-Here is how to get the path of the virtualenv directory pipenv just created:

-    $ pipenv --venv

 You can now run any command by prefixing it with `pipenv run` or by first entering the virtualenv with `pipenv shell`.
 To run Gargantext django backend test server you can do:

     $ pipenv run ./manage.py runserver

-But also:

-    $ pipenv shell
-    $ ./manage.py runserver
-    $ ... continue in your virtualenv ...

 ## Customize dev environment